ronkok/Temml/docs/administration.md

 3. WebKit mis-aligns short parentheses, given a \left and \right.

-4. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-5. Chromium and WebKit system font extensible arrows have notes placed too high.
+4. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math or NotoSans.
 Again, Latin Modern is okay.

-6. Firefox and WebKit sometimes select radicals that are too tall.
+5. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-7. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+6. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-8. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+7. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-9. WebKit fails to render anything inside the `<mpadded>` element.
+8. WebKit fails to render anything inside the `<mpadded>` element.

-10. All browsers fail to flatten a circumflex accent in any font other than Latin Modern.
+9. All browsers fail to flatten a circumflex accent in any font other than Latin Modern.

 You can suggest revisions to this page at the Temml [issues page](https://github.com/ronkok/Temml/issues).